NETFLIX REVIEW 2026

 Some of the best parts of Netflix are not evenly spread across plans.
 If you want the best quality, smoother household viewing, and fewer compromises, you usually have to step up a tier.

-Final Verdict: We are dropping Netflix slightly to 8.8/10.
-It is still the best overall streaming experience and the easiest major service to rely on, with games and live programming adding extra value.
-The only reason it has slipped is that the latest price increase makes the service harder to recommend without hesitation.
+Final Verdict: We are keeping Netflix at 8.8/10.
+It is still the best overall streaming experience and one of the easiest major services to rely on, with games and live programming adding real value.
+The reason it does not score higher is simple: 4K, spatial audio, and the most flexible household setup still sit behind the most expensive tier.

 Our final score for Netflix is calculated using the 'Balanced Default' weighting profile.
 This ensures a fair, comparable score against all other providers.
 See our full ranking methodology here.